Would you like to look around? Arrange a visit and see what University Centre Reaseheath can offer

 Forrest is an avid animal fan and focuses much of her time on animal related activities.
 One of her main passions is rehabilitating animals, particularly horses, through kind means and she is an Australian Natural horse woman.
 Forrest also enjoys exploring the English countryside and travelling.
 This is due to living in Australia until she was 21 – travelling to exotic places is slightly harder to do when stuck on the world’s largest island!

-- BSc (Hons) Animal Behaviour and Welfare (incl.
-Foundation Year): Behavioural Data Analysis and Project Design, Scientific Principles in the Animal Sciences
+- BSc (Hons) Animal Behaviour & Welfare, L4: Behavioural Data Analysis & Project Design

 - Animal behaviour and communication

 - Experimental design and research methods in the animal sciences

 Fenkes M, Fitzpatrick JL, Ozolina K, Shiels HA and Nudds RL.
 (2017).
 Sperm in hot water: Direct and indirect thermal challenges interact to impact on brown trout sperm quality.
 Journal of Experimental Biology 220: 2513-2520.

 Fenkes M. (2017).
 Salmon runs in hot water?
 Biological Sciences Review.
 29(4): 34-37.